Slartibartfass2/gc-markdown/README.md

 # gc-markdown

-Browser extension to create markdown files for caches
+Create markdown files for caches using a template.